Military funeral: Chile

-In Chilean military funerals, due to its Prussian military tradition, the German song "Ich hatt' einen Kameraden" is sung in its Spanish version ("Yo tenía un camarada").
+In Chilean military funerals, the German song "Ich hatt' einen Kameraden" is sung in its Spanish version ("Yo tenía un camarada").
 The casket may or may not be horse-drawn on a caisson.
 A bugler sounds the final honors during interment.

 When the coffin enters the tomb, a fireteam executes a salvo.
 If for a general or flag officer, the 1st Artillery Regiment "Tacna" fires a three-volley gun salute.

 Germany

 In Germany, the coffin is covered by a "Bundesdienstflage" (Federal service flag) the eagle facing to the right, looking to the head of the deceased.

 At the level of the head of the deceased, a headdress (helmet, cap, mountain cap, beret), opening downwards, shield/edge pointing to the head of the coat of arms eagle is attached to the coffin.

 Since, according to German ceremonial, the coffin is lowered into the grave enveloped in the flag, a second flag is carried separately for the purpose of handing it over to the family.